1. Home

 The Pharmacy Manager

-There are also pharmacy residency programs (often 2 years) geared towards administration in the retail or hospital setting.
-Not surprisingly, pharmacy managers have higher salaries, with larger opportunities for performance bonuses and a greater salary range with a higher ceiling.
+There are also pharmacy residency programs (often two years) geared towards administration in the retail or hospital setting.
+Not surprisingly, pharmacy managers have higher salaries, larger opportunities for performance bonuses, and a greater salary range with a higher ceiling.
 These positions have a median salary of approximately $160,000 and typically start at no less than $140,000.
-Pharmacy managers or supervisors can see salaries in excess of $175,000.
+Pharmacy managers or supervisors can see salaries over $175,000.

 The Online or Mail Order Pharmacist